 All students are required to take the AAAD-A 493 Senior Seminar in African American Studies.
 This gives you the opportunity to study an area of interest in depth, completing a research project.
-Students may also take AAAD-A 495 Independent Study.
+Students may also take AAAD-X 490 Individual Readings in African American Studies.
 Here, you can either further your research with the help of a faculty mentor or assist a professor with their current research.
 The academic advisor can help you explore various independent study options.

 Outstanding students are eligible to apply for the departmental Honors course, AAAD-A 499.
 Students accepted into this course work on developing an honors thesis based on an area of interest.